department-of-veterans-affairs/sniffybara/README.md

 # Sniffybara

+Effortlessly sniff your web application for accessibility issues!

 Sniffybara is a modified [Poltergeist](https://github.com/teampoltergeist/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara) that scans for 508 accessibility compliance between steps.
 It uses the [HTML CodeSniffer](https://github.com/squizlabs/HTML_CodeSniffer) to perform accessibility checks.

 ## Installation